-Walton Girls' High School and Sixth Form is currently an 11 - 18 Academy and the current School's Admissions Policy is published on the Academy's website.
+1.1 Walton is an 11 - 18 academy.
+The current Admissions Policy is published on the academy's website.

-This policy has been drawn up by the Board of Governors.
+This policy has been approved up by the Board of Governors.
 Before finally determining the Policy, the Board of Governors has consulted with the local authority and other schools as required by the School Admissions Code.

-All decisions about admissions, including this Policy are determined by the Board of Governors.
-All Academy offers are determined by a Committee of the Board of Governors with delegated powers.
+All academy offers are determined by a Committee of the Board of Governors with delegated powers.

-By law the Board of Governors must consider parents who have named the Academy using the common application form or who have applied online before any other parents.
+By law the Board of Governors must consider parents who have named the academy using the common application form or who have applied online before any other parents.